kubeshop/tracetest-github-action/examples/tracetest-cli-using-custom-config/README.md

 # Running Trace-based tests using Tracetest CLI with custom config on Tracetest.io

-To add Tracetest to your GitHub pipeline and use [Tracetest CLI](https://docs.tracetest.io/cli/cli-installation-reference) to run tests of [Tracetest.io](https://docs.tracetest.io/) using a customized config, you need just to add the following snippet in your workflow as a step:
+To add Tracetest to your GitHub pipeline and use [Tracetest CLI](https://docs.tracetest.io/cli/cli-installation-reference) to run tests on [Tracetest](https://app.tracetest.io/) using a customized config, you need to add the following snippet in your workflow as a step:

 ```yaml
 - name: Configure Tracetest CLI